This concert will not take place during the 2021 Festival.

 Lise de la Salle made her first record at 14, and has since convinced critics again and again with her prize-winning albums and international concerts.
 Gramophone Magazine described the pianist from Northern France as 'a talent in a million' and Washington Post wrote that the audience had to remember to breathe for much of her concert.
 She has established herself as one of today's exciting young artists and as a musician of real sensibility and maturity.
 This is her first performance at the Bergen International Festival.

-It is likely that plans for the 2021 Bergen International Festival will be affected by the pandemic.
-By launching performances and artists as they are confirmed, the Festival would like to draw attention to the work our wonderful artists do, while knowing that the final festival programme may look different.
+By launching performances and artists as they are confirmed, the Festival would like to draw attention to the work our wonderful artists do, though the pandemic may cause numerous changes to the final festival programme.